 Marriage by proxy has been around a long time.
 One of the more famous proxy marriages was in 1810 when Emperor Napoleon married Archduchess Marie Louise by proxy.
-During the early 1900's, proxy marriages increased significantly when many Japanese picture brides arrived at Angel Island in San Francisco, California.
-During war time, proxy marriages are more common.
+During the early 1900s, proxy marriages increased significantly when many Japanese picture brides arrived at Angel Island in San Francisco, California.
+During wartime, proxy marriages are more common.

-Where You Can Get Married By Proxy:
+Where You Can Get Married By Proxy

 Four states in the United States allow proxy marriages in some form.
 Most of the proxy marriage laws are limited to members of the armed forces who are deployed for conflicts or wars.
 Some have residency requirements.

 Paraguay: Because of the current restrictive marriage laws, a number of Israeli couples are getting married by proxy or "mail-in" marriage through the consulate of Paraguay in Tel Aviv.
 According to Israeli law, the Interior Ministry must recognize and register these marriages.

 Whether a state or country will recognize a marriage by proxy is a tricky question that seems to depend on whether or not the law of the locale requires that both parties be present to apply for a license or to give their consent at the ceremony.
 Some states recognize a proxy marriage that was done in another state.
 Other states only recognize them as a common-law marriage.
 Iowa does not recognize proxy marriages.

 In Canada, proxy marriage is only recognized if the marriage was performed in a jurisdiction that allows proxy marriage.